H-yz2022/AlgorithmsPrepare/COMPSCI 224 Advanced Algorithms/Note1-2.md

   + Basic ingredient；
     1. multiplication
     2. sketchcompression
-    3. word-level parallelism
+    3. word-level parallelism (parallel comparison)
-    4. most significant set bit (MSB) in θ1 time
+    4. the most significant set bit (MSB) in θ1 time
 - Let's focus on representing a single fusion tree node containing x_0<x_1< ...<x_k-1
 - Let r<k be the # of branch bits; Let their indices be b_0 < b_1 < ... < b_(r-1)
 - sketch sk(x) as keeping only the x_bi sk(|0111010)=11